Skip to content

 Song Centre

-In the Song Centre we provide some background to many of the songs in our repertoire, along with lyrics and examples from YouTube.
+In the Song Centre we provide some background to many of the songs in our repertoire, along with lyrics and examples from our past performances and others on YouTube.
 This is a good resource for checking out any songs you may be interested in.

 Logo Blue 2